News

 With so many options, prices will vary from place to place.

-There are a number of popular websites and apps to help choose between the massive variety of takeaway and restaurant establishments including Just Eat, Deliveroo and TripAdvisor.
+There are several popular websites and apps to help choose between the massive variety of takeaway and restaurant establishments including Just Eat, Deliveroo and TripAdvisor.

-Birmingham offers all of the standard UK supermarket brands, making a lovely homecooked meal very affordable.
+Birmingham offers all of the big-name UK supermarket brands, making an affordable homecooked meal a great choice.

-Due to its location in the heart of the country, Birmingham provides optimal transport links to the rest of the UK.
+Due to its location in the heart of the country, Birmingham offers locals excellent transport links to the rest of the UK.

-Being a major city, living in Birmingham offers superb transport links.
+Being a major city, Birmingham also offers its residents superb transport links within the city.

 Various public transport services operate in the city these include the Midland Metro, trains and buses.

-When compared to London’s monthly cost of £135, Birmingham provides its residents with very affordable transport links.
+When compared to London’s monthly cost of £200, it is evident that Birmingham provides its residents with very affordable transport links!

 There are also excellent transport links to popular nearby areas such as Stourbridge.